 Display advertising has been most negatively impacted by the fallout from Covid-19, seeing around a 30% decrease in CPM rates across both mobile and desktop devices.
 Connected TV devices, on the other hand, have been the most resilient to pricing change at a much smaller 6% drop in rates.

-Kids spent almost as much time on TikTok as they did on YouTube during February, March and April
+Kids spend almost as much time on TikTok as they do on YouTube during February, March and April

 Parental control software developer Qustodio has found that kids aged 4 to 15 in the UK, US and Spain are now spending almost as much time watching TikTok videos as they are watching content on YouTube, TechCrunch reports.